weaversa/cryptol-course/labs/SAW/SAW.md

 Otherwise, this tool can be installed by following the instructions for SAW found in the [Installation lab](../../INSTALL.md).
-Once installed, to run `saw-remote-api`, enter the following commands into your terminal:
+Once installed, to run `saw-remote-api`, enter the following commands in a terminal:

 ```sh
 $ export SAW_SERVER_URL=http://0.0.0.0:36691
 $ saw-remote-api http --host 0.0.0.0 --port 36691 / &
 ```

 Congrats!
-You now have a server version of SAW running in the background ready to accept commands on port `36691`.
+A server version of SAW is now running in the background ready to accept commands on port `36691`.

 # SAW and Python